And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 It's not just the work structure that people sit atop, it's the social structure.

-And that's where all this elitism comes in, and that's where the cool in and the hip are or the uncool and the unhip aren't.
+And that's where the cool and the hip are, where the uncool and the unhip aren't.

-And it's where the conservatives who arrive in town aren't, and where sadly many of them want to end up being.
+And it's where the conservatives who arrive in town aren't, and where, sadly, many of them want to end up being.

-They want to be accepted socially, everybody does.
+They want to be accepted socially.

 I may be the only person in America that doesn't care about that.